Aggregation of financial markets: Aggregation of markets

-In this section, we describe arbitrage-mediated aggregation of markets.
-We assume that all traders are transparent in the sense of Definition~\ref{d_transparent_tradent} and only consider markets of the same asset pair~$(X,Y)$.
-Additionally, we assume that arbitrageurs are always present, able, and willing to trade on arising arbitrage opportunities.\\

-As mentioned in the introduction, we consider two different aggregation mechanisms: adiabatic and iso-util aggregation.
+In this section, we describe the arbitrage-mediated aggregation mechanism of financial markets.
+As discussed above, we consider two different aggregation processes: adiabatic and iso-util aggregation.
 In Definition~\ref{d_aggregate_market} below we outline the details of the aggregation mechanisms.
-In Example~\ref{ex_aggregation_ideal_markets} and~\ref{ex_aggregation_ideal_markets_different_prices} we calculate the adiabatic aggregation of two ideal markets.
-The iso-util aggregation of two ideal markets is left as an exercise.
-After this, we illustrate adiabatic market aggregation with a couple of hands-on examples in the context of economics.
-We define the iso-utils of single consumers and producers, look at their joint aggregated unsettled market, discuss possible obstacles for settling, and finally consider their adiabatic-settled aggregated market (see Example~\ref{ex_consumer_market},~\ref{ex_producer_market},~\ref{ex_aggregated_consumer_producer}).\\
+In Example~\ref{ex_aggregation_ideal_markets} and~\ref{ex_aggregation_ideal_markets_different_prices} we calculate the adiabatic and iso-util aggregation of two ideal markets.
+Remarkably, it turns out that the iso-util aggregation of two ideal markets is again an ideal market.
+We then discuss applications of market aggregation, the fundamental law of market dynamics, and the role of market dynamical entropy.

-When aggregating markets with different marginal prices there will be an overlap of buy and sell limit orders in the joint limit order book.
-Hence the aggregated market will be unsettled and will have a non-convex iso-util.
-After canceling the overlapping buy and sell orders out of the limit order book one gets a \emph{settled} aggregated market with a convex iso-util.
-For details on the settling procedure we refer to Section~\ref{s_isoutil_LOB} (see, e.g., Proposition~\ref{prop:settling_a_market}).\\

-When transitioning from the unsettled to the settled market the limit order book gets cleared.
-Both clearing mechanisms, adiabatic and iso-util, result in a negative supply change as liquidity is leaving the market and lost to arbitrage.
-Using adiabatic clearing the lost liquidity is given by the adiabatic entropy~$S_a$; using iso-util clearing it is given by the iso-util entropy~$S_i$.
-This observation motivates following general conjecture.